Queensland Reconciliation Awards

 The awards offer a total of $25,000 in prize money across five categories: Business, Community, Education, Partnership and the Premier’s Reconciliation Award.

-The 2016 award winners will be announced at a ceremony in Townsville on Thursday 2 June.
+Congratulations to all 2016 winners, who were announced at a ceremony in Townsville on Thursday 2 June 2016.

 Supported by BHP Billiton